ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/definitions/dashboard-definition.md

 ## Introduction

 A dashboard a collection of things.
-The role of the dashboard is present data in easy to digest slices, and it does through the use of various [visualisation](../visualisations/visualisation-definition.md) types.
+The role of the dashboard is present data in easy to digest slices, through the use of various [visualisation](../visualisations/visualisation-definition.md) types.

 A dashboard is defined by a dashboard definition and backed is always backed by a single dataset.